Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Abstract

 \section{Abstract}

-The fifth generation (5G) mobile telecommunication network is expected to support multi-access edge computing (MEC), which intends to distribute computation tasks and services from the central cloud to the edge clouds.
+The fifth generation (5G) mobile telecommunication network is expected to support Multi-Access Edge Computing (MEC), which intends to distribute computation tasks and services from the central cloud to the edge clouds.
 Towards ultra-responsive, ultra-reliable and ultra-low-latency MEC services, the current mobile network security architecture should enable a more decentralized approach for authentication and authorization processes.
-This paper proposes a novel distributed authentication architecture that supports flexible, intelligent, and low-cost local authentication with the awareness to context information of network elements such as user equipment and virtual network functions.
+This paper proposes a novel decentralized authentication architecture that supports flexible and low-cost local authentication with the awareness of context information of network elements such as user equipment and virtual network functions.
+Based on a Markov model for backhaul link quality, as well as a random walk mobility model with mixed mobility classes and traffic scenarios, numerical simulations have demonstrated that the proposed approach is able to achieve a flexible balance between the network operating cost and the MEC reliability.

 \titlepgskip=-15pt